canonical/k8s-snap/docs/src/snap/howto/cis-hardening.md

 **Remediation:**

-Edit the Scheduler configuration file /var/snap/k8s/common/args/kube-scheduler file on the control plane node and set the following argument.
+Edit the Scheduler configuration file /var/snap/k8s/common/args/kube-scheduler on the control plane node and set the following argument.

 `--profiling=false`